Midland and South Western Junction Railway: Locomotives

 The SM&AR purchased three 0-6-0 tank locomotives from Dübs and Company for its opening; numbered 1 to 3 they had 4 ft diameter wheels and outside cylinders.
 Three 2-4-0 tank engines were acquired from Beyer Peacock in 1882 and a fourth in 1884.
 These were intended for passenger work and were numbered 5 to 8, having 5 ft 6 in wheels and outside cylinders.
 The latter proved more effective for longer hauls.

 No. 4 in the series was an 0-4-4 Fairlie tank engine with 5 ft 6 in driving wheels and Walschaerts valve gear.
 This had been built by the Avonside Engine Company as a demonstration for the Paris exhibition of 1878 and was purchased by the SM&AR in 1882.
 It proved to be unreliable and expensive to maintain, and in 1892 it was scrapped on the orders of Fay.

 The bankrupt company now had only seven locomotives to operate its extended route, and in 1893 a director, Percy Mortimer, advanced the purchase price of a 4-4-0 tender engine, from Dübs; it became no. 9.
-It had 6 ft driving wheels, but at 69 LT with tender, it was damaging to the light track on the company's line.
+It had 6 ft driving wheels, but at 69 LT with tender, it was too heavy for the railway's light track.
 Fay now managed to establish a trust for the purpose of funding locomotive purchase (and the building of a new repair depot at Cirencester), and in 1894 the company acquired three lighter 2-4-0 tender locomotives with 5 ft 6 in wheels, nos.
 10 to 12.
 These three locomotives were taken into the GWR locomotive stock when the M&SWJR was absorbed by that company in 1923 under the Railways Act 1921.

 In 1894 the company also acquired two 0-6-0 tank locomotives with inside cylinders from Dübs, numbered 13 and 4 (the Fairlie locomotive having been scrapped).